DelazJ/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 GRASS needs to create a ``Location``, which describes the maximum extent of the geographic area you'll be working in, also known as Grass ``Region``.

-.. note:: the Region is extremely important for GRASS because it describes the area in which all layers will be taken into account for GRASS.
+.. note:: The Region is extremely important for GRASS because it describes the area in which all layers will be taken into account for GRASS.
 Everything that is outside will not be considered.
 Don't worry, you can always change the extent of the GRASS Region after the Location has been created